wiz0u/WTelegramClient/FAQ.md

 <a name="access-hash"></a>
 #### 4. Where to get the access_hash?
 Why the error `CHANNEL_INVALID` or `USER_ID_INVALID`?

-An `access_hash` is required by Telegram when dealing with a channel, user, photo, document, etc...
+Having only the ID is **not enough**: An `access_hash` is required by Telegram when dealing with a channel, user, photo, document, etc...
 This serves as a proof that the logged-in user is entitled to access it (otherwise, anybody with the ID could access it)

 > A small private `Chat` don't need an access_hash and can be queried using their `chat_id` only.